BartleyR/deep-research-compare/README.md

 A majority voting system for comparing responses from multiple AI research assistants (ChatGPT, Claude, Perplexity, and Gemini).

+## AI Note
+This code was created completely with a coding agent.

 ## Features

 - Submit research prompts to multiple AI providers simultaneously